mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 ### Go mobile-first and use react-native-web

 Most people prefer mobile apps for chatting with others.
-Yet, we knew that a big part of the appeal of Spectrum is that all the content is public and search-indexed, so we had to build the web app first.
+Yet, a big part of the appeal of Spectrum is that all the content is public and search-indexed, so we had to build the web app first.

 Although that was the right choice, we should have optimised our web app for mobile first.
 While a good mobile experience on desktop is bearable, a desktop experience on mobile or a crappy mobile experience is not.